adamsilver/fdpb/01-a-registration-form.md

 ### Technical Design

+Having finished defining our `FormValidator` we're now ready to intitialise it.
 To create an instance of `FormValidator` you need to pass the form element as the first parameter.

 ```JS
 var validator = new FormValidator(document.getElementById('registration'));